mdesignerco/LandingSigma/README.md

 # LandingSigma
-This a test Sigma Studios by mdesigner
+This a test of Sigma Studios by mdesigner